astrohart/xyLOGIX.Core.Debug.VS2019/xyLOGIX.Core.Debug/README.md

 ##### Summary

 Logs the complete information about an exception to the log, under the Error Level.
-Outputs the source file and line number where the exception occurred, as well as the message of the exception and its stack trace.
+Outputs the quote file and line number where the exception occurred, as well as the message of the exception and its stack trace.

 ##### Parameters